devty1023/dumblr/README.md

 ```

 ## BUGS
-- Bugs with unicode is abound
+- Bugs with unicode abound :(
-- Bugs with yaml frontmatter is abound.
+- Bugs with yaml frontmatter abound :(